MarcHuberSAP/Dcom/HO005-main/README.md

 ## Description

-This repository contains the material for the SAP d-com 2023 session called *<https://github.tools.sap/d-com-2023/HO005>*.

 The main focus of this session is to develop a custom UI application, which consumes an OData service from an SAP S/4HANA system.